The Amazon Fire TV and Fire TV Stick have become essential if you’re an avid TV viewer and coupled with a VPN they’re a powerful entertainment system.

 The increase in popularity of the devices has brought about the need to use a VPN and in this guide we’ve compared and ranked the best.

-However, there are some excellent options that offer dedicated apps that allow you to unblock extra content, access overseas apps and streams and protect your privacy while watching on your Fire TV Stick.
+However, some excellent options offer dedicated apps which allow you to unlock extra content, access overseas apps and streams and protect your privacy while watching on your Fire TV.

-How to choose a VPN for Fire TV Stick?
+How to choose a VPN for Fire TV?

-Choosing any VPN can be a difficult process but choosing one for the Amazon Fire TV Stick means you need to consider some specific features.
+Choosing any VPN can be a complicated process but choosing one for the Amazon Fire TV Stick means you need to consider some specific features.

 - Dedicated Amazon app: It should go without saying but not all services offer Amazon apps.
-Ensure you choose a service that does because without one, manual set-up is unnecessary and laborious.
+Ensure you choose a service that does because without one, manual set-up is unnecessary and difficult.

 - Simple interface: Using a VPN on the big screen can be time consuming.
 Some Amazon Fire TV Stick apps work better than others, look for one that has an easy to navigate interface and save yourself time in the long-run.